jennadodge/School-District-Analysis/README.md

     - #### Thomas High School Data Summary Only Including THS 10th-12th Graders in Calculating Pass Rates
         ![THS_data_after_ths_students_adjusted](images/THS_data_after_ths_students_adjusted.png)

-- Replacing the 9th Grade THS scores with a NaN had the following effects on Math and Reading Scores and Passing Rates
+#### Effects of replacing Thomas High School 9th Grader's scores with 'NaN' on Math and Reading Scores and Passing Rates.
     - There was no effect whatsoever to Math and Reading Scores by Grade except for 9th Graders at Thomas High School, as can be seen in the following images where "nan" is listed instead of a numeric score for 9th Graders at Thomas High School.
        - #### Math Scores by Grade Including All Test Scores For All Students
           ![math_scores_by_grade_before](images/math_scores_by_grade_before.png)